zeke/devcenter-scraper/content/md/heroku-postgres-extensions-postgis-full-text-search.md

 ---
-title: Extensions, PostGIS and Full Text Search Dictionaries on Heroku Postgres
+title: Extensions, PostGIS, and Full Text Search Dictionaries on Heroku Postgres
 slug: heroku-postgres-extensions-postgis-full-text-search
 url: https://devcenter.heroku.com/articles/heroku-postgres-extensions-postgis-full-text-search
 description: Heroku Postgres supports many Postgres extensions as well as features such as PostGIS and full text search that are not bundled as part of the extensions system